 You'll be trained to be "a specialist with perspectives", with not only AI skills but a broader understanding of the engineering applications of AI and the ethical, policy and socio-economic consequences of intelligent technologies.

 As part of your training you'll work with a wide range of partners from companies, government and non-governmental organisations, and a network of internationally leading universities.
 You'll co-create research projects and will also experience different research environments on placement.

-The first year of the programme, leading to an MRes, draws together AI and computer science, engineering and technology, and humanities and social sciences.
-You’ll study specialist courses in your "home discipline" and introductory courses in the other two disciplines.
+The first year is an interdisciplinary MRes programme that draws together AI and computer science, engineering and technology, and humanities and social sciences.
+You'll study specialist courses in your "home discipline" and introductory courses in the other two disciplines.

-There is an increasing focus on research in years 2-4.
-You’ll take short courses on topics such as research software, and develop specific skills for your research interests.
-You’ll also take part in masterclasses, an annual AI conference and workshops, and go on placement and research visits.
+In years 2-4, you'll focus on your PhD research.
+You'll take short courses on topics such as research software, and develop specific skills for your research interests.
+You'll also take part in masterclasses, an annual AI conference and workshops, and go on placement and research visits.

 You should have a first class or strong second class bachelor's honours degree or international equivalent.
 Your undergraduate degree should normally be in computer science, engineering, social sciences, policy research, psychology or a related subject.